rei/rei-cedar-docs/docs/components/table/README.md

 ## Anatomy

 - `cdr-table` like `cdr-grid` is a wrapper component without predetermined layout requirements.
 This allows you the flexibility to construct the structure you need to accurately display the data you have.
-There are cases where you might need to change background colors or add additional borders (see [advanced example](#advanced-with-custom-styles) below).
+There are cases where you might need to change background colors or add additional borders (see the [advanced example](#advanced-with-custom-styles)).
 When this is done, tokens for the table colors (background, border, etc.) should be used so your customizations can persist through future cedar updates.
 - Our table component provides the visual class only and does not account for markup requirements to create an accessible table.
 Be sure to review the examples and the accessibility requirements for this component.

 <hr>